 Online Student Complaint Process

-If you are enrolled as an online student and you have a complaint or grievance that cannot be resolved through Johnson & Wales University’s complaint and grievance process as set forth in the JWU Online Catalog at http://catalog.jwu.edu/studentservices/complaintsandgrievances/ you may file a complaint with the Rhode Island Council on Postsecondary Education (RI-CPE), as described below in Student Complaint Process for Online Students in SARA Jurisdictions, or, if living in California, with the California Department of Consumer Affairs (CADCA), as described below in Student Complaint Process for Online Students in Non-SARA Jurisdictions.
+If you are enrolled as an online student and you have a complaint that cannot be resolved through Johnson & Wales University’s internal complaint process, as set forth in the JWU Online Catalog at http://catalog.jwu.edu/studentservices/complaintsandgrievances/, you may file a complaint with the Rhode Island Council on Postsecondary Education (RI-CPE), as described below in Student Complaint Process for Online Students in SARA Jurisdictions, or, if living in California, with the California Department of Consumer Affairs (CADCA), as described below in Student Complaint Process for Online Students in Non-SARA Jurisdictions.

 - Allegations of Consumer Protection Violations, including Fraud and False Advertising

 - Allegations of Violations of State laws, Rules or Licensing Requirements

 - Allegations of Violations of Standards Established by NC-SARA

 - Other Complaints as specific in the RI-CPE Student Complaint Policy

 As specified in the RI-CPE Student Complaint Procedure, such student complaints shall be delivered or mailed to the Rhode Island Office of the Postsecondary Commissioner (RI-OPC) at the following address:

 Rhode Island Office of the Postsecondary Commissioner